The Many Women of

 they are joined together and made into one person.
 It is really great

 to listen to.
-When Anne-Sophie Mutter plays, she wears strapless
+When Anne-Sophie Mutter plays, she

 gowns, which give her a very elegant, European presence.
 It is nice